 Take a break in Christie’s Bistro

-One of the most beautiful cafes on campus – this old library wouldn’t be out of place in Harry Potter.
-Make sure to order that hot chocolate!
+One of the most beautiful cafes on campus – this old library (as pictured above) wouldn’t be out of place in Harry Potter.
+Make sure to order their hot chocolate!

 Do a parkrun